Skip to content

 The pandemic highlights the weaknesses in existing gun laws.

-The pandemic highlights the deadliness of weak gun purchase and access laws that allow firearms to fall into the wrong hands and also sheds light on existing structural inequity.
-The coronavirus puts vulnerable populations, including women, children, and communities of color, at heightened risk.
-The lethal impact of these crises, though devastating, helps point the way to laws, policies, and programs that can keep people safe and healthy—now and on the other side of the COVID-19 pandemic.
+The pandemic highlighted the deadliness of weak gun purchase and access laws that allow firearms to fall into the wrong hands and also shed light on existing structural inequity.
+The coronavirus put vulnerable populations, including women, children, and communities of color, at heightened risk.
+The lethal impact of these crises, though devastating, helps point the way to laws, policies, and programs that can keep people safe and healthy.

 By the numbers